Automotive Technology Studies (Mechanical)

 Course Code and Title

-22015VIC - Certificate II in Automotive Studies
+22015VIC - Certificate II in Automotive Studies (pre vocational)

 - Venue: Chisholm Institute of TAFE Frankston Campus.
-Classes are conducted using a mixture of practical and theoretical sessions.

 - Time: Wednesday or Fridays for 8.30am – 4pm and Thursday or Friday 8.30am – 4pm for second year.